Manikandan-ven/HALF_ADDER_SUBTRACTOR/README.md

 /* Program to design a half adder and half subtractor circuit and verify its truth table in quartus using Verilog programming.

-Developed by: MANIKANDAN v RegisterNumber: 212224230151/
+Developed by: MANIKANDAN.V RegisterNumber: 212224230151

 *RTL Schematic*